AbdullahUsmani/Chrome-Extension-Boilerplate/README.md

 ```sh
 npm run build
 ```
-This will create a _'dist'_ folder in the root directory which will have the bundled files.
-Then add the extension to Chrome from the _'dist'_ directory.
+This will create a _'build'_ folder in the root directory which will have the bundled files.
+Then add the extension to Chrome from the _'build'_ directory.

 To view the popup page (index.html in this case), open the following link in Chrome:<br>
 _chrome-extension://\<extension-ID\>/index.html_